 Post in collaboration with Grand Designs Live

-As Grand Designs Live draws to a close, I wanted to take a moment to write about my visit and why I came away so incredibly inspired, despite not being able to renovate or build my own property just yet.
+As Grand Designs Live draws to a close, I wanted to take a moment to write about my visit and why I came away so incredibly inspired, despite not being able to invest in the thought of self-build homes just yet.

-The show, sponsored by Anglian Home Improvements, really opened my eyes to possibilities of sustainable living, and building, rather than buying, my dream home in the future.
+The show, sponsored by Anglian Home Improvements, really opened my eyes to possibilities of sustainable living, and self-building, rather than buying, my dream home in the future.

 Visitors to the show got the chance to watch a live build take place, with a self-build house being created in just over a week using the U-Build concept, as developed by Studio Bark with help from Structure Workshop and Cut and Construct.